-The popularity of movies in English is is not (just) for the benefit of the international community – young Viennese in particularly use these films to expand their language skills or to simply enjoy the performances in the actors’ own voices (rather than dubbed into German).
+The availability of movies in English benefits more than just the international community and tourists; young Viennese in particularly use these films to expand their language skills or to simply enjoy performances in the actors’ own voices (rather than dubbed into German).

 With all the fuss about Vienna’s classical music, a longstanding reputation as a haven for theatergoers often slips past unnoticed.
 The problem for the visitor to Vienna, of course, is that nearly all theater productions are in German.

-Founded in 1963, Vienna’s English Theatre is the oldest of its kind in mainland Europe.
-Productions are in English, but it has also featured French and Italian performances in the past.
+Founded in 1963, Vienna’s English Theatre has the distinction of being the oldest of its kind in mainland Europe.
+Productions are in English, but it’s also featured French and Italian performances in the past.

 Some of the world’s greatest acting talents appeared at the English Theatre, including Oscar-winners Judi Dench and Anthony Quinn, as well as the likes of Larry Hagman and Jean-Paul Belmondo.